 Receiving the Diploma

-Students graduating in the Spring Quarter will receive their Diploma either in person on the day of Convocation during the Diploma Ceremony or through mail as directed by the Division or School.
+Students graduating in the Spring Quarter will receive their Diploma either in person on the day of Convocation, during the Diploma Ceremony or through the mail, as directed by the Division or School.
+Mailed diplomas will be delivered via USPS Priority for domestic addresses and via Federal Express for foreign address.
 Diplomas may be withheld if the student has a financial hold on their account.

 Students who graduate in Summer, Autumn, or Winter Quarters are invited to return to the University for the following Spring Convocation as well as participate in the Diploma Ceremony that may be held for their Division or School or, in the case of the College, their designated Houses.
 Those returning students should begin looking for information about the June Convocation on the University’s Convocation website sometime in March.
 When students apply to graduate as early as the preceding Summer, they can indicate their intention to return for the June Convocation.